mmeyer95/meredithmeyer.info/trajectory.md

 The conditions for a lane switch, as defined by the above code are:
 * A lane change would not put the ego car off the road
-* There is no car in the target lane OR <ul><li>The neighboring lane is moving at 5 mph faster than the current lane AND the neighboring car is a safe distance away</li></ul>
+* There is no car in the target lane OR
+..* The neighboring lane is moving at 5 mph faster than the current lane AND the neighboring car is a safe distance away
 * The ego car is not in the middle of a lane change in the opposite direction

 <center><img src="https://i.ibb.co/YQ2XdFL/Behavior-Planning.jpg"></center>